marianomd/spi-flash-tool/README.md

 # esp32 spi-flash-tool

-A tool to flash spi flash roms.
+A tool to flash spi flash roms with an ESP32.

 Includes new Python tool to send the binary image to esp32.